-4.3 Following the introduction of CIL planning obligations made under Section 106 of the Town and Country Planning Act 1990 are limited to those matters that are directly related to a specific site.
+4.3 Following the introduction of CIL, planning obligations made under Section 106 of the Town and Country Planning Act 1990 were limited to those matters that were directly related to a specific site.
 The obligation must be necessary to make the development acceptable in planning terms, directly related to the development and fairly and reasonable related in scale and kind to the development.
 This may include requirements which are not capable of being funded through CIL such as affordable housing.
+Since 2019, with the abolition of Regulation 123 of the CIL Regulations (2010) (as amended), means that the spending restriction on infrastructure sourced from five S106 agreements no longer applies.